russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Mental exercises

-To enhance your focus and reduce distractions while reading, try incorporating some mental exercises.
+To enhance your focus and reduce distractions while reading, incorporate some mental exercises.

 • Focus drills: Set a timer for 2 minutes and try to read as much as you can without losing focus.
 Gradually increase the time as your concentration improves.